ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

 * or use other PETSc command line options.

-For Linux clusters or supercomputer, computation job has to be submitted to queue and job management system, which may provide a special command to launch MPI job.
+For Linux clusters or supercomputers, a computation job has to be submitted to the queue and job management system, which may require a special command to launch the MPI job.
 A job script for such queue system is required.

 The cluster system EVE of UFZ uses SLURM
  (Simple Linux Utility for Resource Management) to manage computing jobs.
-Here is an example of job script for the SLURM system on EVE:
+Here is an example of a job script for the SLURM system on EVE:

 ```bash
 #!/bin/bash